rapaccinim/react-leaflet-here-geocoding/README.md

 ### HERE API usage (geocode)
 * Create an account on *HERE*'s [developer portal](https://developer.here.com/)
 * Create an API key
-* Use the API key for the endpoint call
+* Use the API key for the endpoint call.
+I personally use *[Axios](https://yarnpkg.com/package/axios)* for the HTTPS call, so ensure to install it before with the following command: `yarn add axios`

 ### API key security concerns
 You should never save your API keys in the code.